Aldarn/Questionnaire-Python-MySQL/notes.md

 definitely eligible sessions divided by the total number of matching sessions as previously described.
 This can be seen with a more granular description in the `getEligibleChance` method.

+* Also considered attempting to determine unknown values based on answers to other questions e.g. non-smokers less likely to have high blood pressure; possibility of asking additional questions to determine an unknown answer; looking at the patients session history and if their last session (or more?) was eligible then they are more likely to be eligible again?

 I decided to record the unanswered questions (`U's`) in the database as well as the yesses (`T's`) and nos (`F's`).
 It could be argued that unanswered questions could simply have omitted rows in the answers table thus saving some disk space.
 I opted against this for ease of querying and completion of the data set, although i'm not sure it matters much